dappforce/subsocial-parachain/pallets/domains/README.md

 The main storages of domains pallet are:
 - `RegisteredDomains: Map<DomainName,DomainMeta>`\
-  Metadata associated per domain.
+  Metadata associated with domain.
 - `DomainsByOwner: Map<AccountId, DomainName[]>`\
-  Domains owned per account.
+  Domains owned by account.

 ## Domain metadata